IvanGent/Bickr/README.md

   }
 ```

 When a user uploads a photo it first checks if the file type is an image.
-The onload method on the reader object is triggered when the reader object successfully reads the file.
+The onload method on the reader object is triggered when the file is successfully read.
+The decision to resize the image came after adding a few photos (like 4) and querying for them to display them took a few seconds which is way too long.
+Resizing the image and saving both the resized DataURL and the original DataURL helps with time significantly.
+The thumbSrc DataURL is being used on the main page and on the profile page, when an image is clicked on, a call for the original size is made and displayed.